SCENE 01 / DRONE VIDEOGRAPHY

 Licensed aerial filming across Czech Republic with cinema-grade equipment and full permit coordination.

-Drone videography captures sweeping aerial perspectives that establish scale, reveal landscapes, and add cinematic production value to any project.
-From Prague's stunning Gothic and Baroque skyline to the Bohemian castles and Moravian vineyards, the Czech Republic offers exceptional aerial filming locations.
-Modern cinema drones deliver smooth footage previously achievable only with helicopters at far greater expense.
+Here is how this works in practice.
+Drone videography captures sweeping aerial perspectives that set up scale, reveal landscapes, and add cinematic production value to any project.
+From Prague's stunning Gothic and Baroque skyline to the Bohemian castles and Moravian vineyards, the Czech Republic gives top aerial filming locations.
+Modern cinema drones deliver smooth footage before achievable only with helicopters at far greater costs.

-We coordinate licensed drone operators and equipment packages that meet Czech CAA (ÚCL) and EASA regulations for your production's creative requirements.
-Our team handles EU drone operator registration, specific category authorizations, and airspace clearances so you can incorporate stunning aerial sequences into your project with confidence.
+Here is the short of it.
+We set up licensed drone operators and gear packages that meet Czech CAA (ÚCL) and EASA rules for your production's creative needs.
+Our team handles EU drone operator sign-ups, specific type sign-off, and airspace clearances so you can incorporate stunning aerial sequences into your project with confidence.

 Capabilities